DomBurke23/CSharp_Practice/README.md

 A protected member can be accessed by the current class and any class that inherits from it.
 We can refer to a superclass inside a subclass with the base keyword.

+reference-type variables refer to a place in memory, value-type variables hold the actual data.